 Since every child is unique, the goals chosen must be tailored and relevant to that learner.
 Aiming for adaptive, intellectual, social, communication, or recreational abilities might be a socially significant objective.

-• Analytic
+- Analytic

 The specialist only chooses therapies created through evidence-based research.
 It implies that the BCBA creating the intervention plan uses data from scientific research and other reliable sources.
 None of the objectives or interventions chosen are subjectivity-based and chosen at random.
 Practitioners may make the most informed choices regarding which treatments to put into practice and which ones need to be generalized and maintained by relying on scientific evidence.

-• Technological
+- Technological

 Technology characterizes each step of the intervention programs.
 Any interventionist carrying out the intervention plan should be able to understand them since they are laid out clearly and succinctly.
 It is not technological if a procedure’s instructions are complicated to understand or open to multiple interpretations.

-• Conceptually Systematic
+- Conceptually Systematic

 Comparable to analytical, conceptually systematic refers to applying research-based teaching strategies and procedures by all practitioners.
 Positive reinforcement, prompting, modeling, and extinction are common teaching strategies in sessions and interventions.

-• Effective
+- Effective

 A successful intervention alters the learner’s behavior and lessens their problematic behavior significantly and practically.
 It is never the learner’s fault if they do not achieve their goals.
 The treatment plan should be stopped, and a new intervention should be tried if an intervention is deemed ineffective.
 The BCBA can determine if an intervention is effective or ineffective by examining the data.

-• Generality
+- Generality

 If a behavior can be sustained over time, emerges in several settings and environments, and encompasses a variety of related behaviors, it is said to have generality.
 The intended behaviors should never be transient.
-For instance, if a child can control their problematic conduct in a therapeutic context, they should be able to generalize that behavior to their home and school environments.
+For instance, if children can control their problematic conduct in a therapeutic context, they should be able to generalize that behavior to their home and school environments.
 The modified behavior ought to be able to apply to other unintended behaviors.

-• Behavior
+- Behavior

 All people can see overt behaviors, whereas none can see hidden ones.
 Behavior is composed of three basic elements within ABA.
 Before changing the behavior in question, there must be a need to do so.
 The ability to observe and measure the behavior is also essential.
 When a shift in behavior happens, an analysis determines what caused it.